HMHS Letitia (1912): World War I

 HMHS Letitia first served with distinction in the Mediterranean and even came under fire while evacuating wounded troops near the Dardanelles.
 The Hospital ship conducted her first rescue at sea when she came across the sinking SS City of Birmingham on 27 November 1916 some 90 nmi south east of Malta.
 The cargo liner had been torpedoed by the German Submarine SM U-32 and later sunk with the loss of four lives.
 HMHS Letitia picked up all the survivors and sailed back to safety.

 The Letitia was relocated from the Mediterranean to the Atlantic in 1917 and her new task consisted of bringing wounded Canadian soldiers stationed in the United Kingdom back to their homes in Canada.
 The hospital ship made a total of five voyages from Liverpool, United Kingdom to Halifax, Nova Scotia, Canada, bringing a total of 2,600 wounded Canadian soldiers back home.

 Sinking

-HMHS Letitia set sail from Liverpool in late July 1917 for its ninth run with a full crew of 137 men, 74 hospital staff (including 12 nurses) and 546 wounded Canadian soldiers onboard.
+HMHS Letitia set sail from Liverpool in late July 1917 for its ninth run with a full crew of 137 men, 74 hospital staff (including 12 nurses) and 546 wounded Canadian soldiers on board.
 Letitia had been in service as a hospital ship for nearly three years.

 The crossing was made without incident until the morning of 1 August 1917, when fog appeared off the coast of Nova Scotia.
 The visibility was reduced to near zero, but Lt.
 Col. David Donald continued on his course and posted several crew members to listen for whistles, buoy bells or foghorn blasts, to avoid hazards including the dangerous shoals that flank the entrance to Halifax Harbour.